KHEngineering/RoboRio/faq/roborio.md

 * Power
   - Green = Rio input voltage is acceptable
   - Orange = Rio input voltage is unacceptable
-  - Off = Rio is not powered on
+  - Off = Rio is not powered, voltage is less than 4V

 * Status
    - Normal Operation: